Real-hackbard/ASCii-Generator/README.md

 The image formats must be programmed separately and are compatible with the code.
-The basic format is bitmap.
+The basic format is Bitmap.
 The formats loaded are Bitmap (*.BMP) (*.JPEG/JPG) (*.PNG) (*.GIF) (*.EMF) (*.WMF)

 ## Posible Output file formats: